Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 No more than $99,999.99 per statement period will be transferred from your Contributing Account to cover overdraft amounts or use of uncollected funds in your checking account.

-## Checking Plus® (variable rate) Line of Credit
+## Checking PlusÂ® (variable rate) Line of Credit

 Checking Plus is a revolving line of credit account linked to your Citibank checking account that provides overdraft protection and allows you to borrow the extra cash you need.
 Funds are automatically transferred from the Checking Plus line to the checking account to cover overdraft amounts; you can also withdraw cash at any time directly from your Checking Plus account without overdrawing your checking account (up to your available credit limit).
 The terms of a Checking Plus (variable rate) line of credit account are included in a separate Agreement and Disclosure that you will receive at time of account application or shortly thereafter.

-For all Checking Plus® and Checking Plus® (variable rate) Line of Credit customers.
+For all Checking PlusÂ® and Checking PlusÂ® (variable rate) Line of Credit customers.
 Please refer to your Checking Plus or Checking Plus (variable rate) Line of Credit Account Agreement and Disclosure, as applicable, for terms, conditions and fees relating to transfers from Checking Plus Line of Credit or Checking Plus (variable rate) Line of Credit Accounts.

 ## Withdrawal Refusals

 In some instances, we may refuse a request for a withdrawal or transfer from an account.
 The following list includes, but is not limited to, the most common reasons we might refuse such requests:

-- · If the funds you wish to withdraw are not yet available; (See the 'Funds Availability at Citibank' section of the Marketplace Addendum .)
+- Â· If the funds you wish to withdraw are not yet available; (See the 'Funds Availability at Citibank' section of the Marketplace Addendum .)
-- · If we decide to require seven (7) days advance written notice and we have not received such notice;
+- Â· If we decide to require seven (7) days advance written notice and we have not received such notice;
-- · If there are insufficient funds in your account;
+- Â· If there are insufficient funds in your account;
-- · If you use a type of check not acceptable to us;
+- Â· If you use a type of check not acceptable to us;
-- · If the funds you wish to withdraw are being held to cover a checking account withdrawal under our Safety Check service;
+- Â· If the funds you wish to withdraw are being held to cover a checking account withdrawal under our Safety Check service;
-- · If the funds you wish to withdraw are being held due to cashing of a third party check against the account or for any other reason;
+- Â· If the funds you wish to withdraw are being held due to cashing of a third party check against the account or for any other reason;
-- · If the withdrawal would consist of money owed to us;
+- Â· If the withdrawal would consist of money owed to us;
-- · If the withdrawal you are requesting is of the type that is limited by federal regulations, and you have already reached the applicable limit;
+- Â· If the withdrawal you are requesting is of the type that is limited by federal regulations, and you have already reached the applicable limit;
-- · If, in the case of a joint account, any account signer gives us written instructions not to permit a withdrawal;
+- Â· If, in the case of a joint account, any account signer gives us written instructions not to permit a withdrawal;
-- · If the account is pledged as collateral for a loan;
+- Â· If the account is pledged as collateral for a loan;
-- · If an account owner has died and we have not received all documents required to release funds in the account;
+- Â· If an account owner has died and we have not received all documents required to release funds in the account;
-- · If we have not received documents or identification required to permit access to the account, such as when the account is new and documentation remains missing;
+- Â· If we have not received documents or identification required to permit access to the account, such as when the account is new and documentation remains missing;

-- · If we have been ordered by a court or other legal process not to permit the withdrawal;
+- Â· If we have been ordered by a court or other legal process not to permit the withdrawal;
-- · If you do not present us with appropriate identification or any other information that we may require;
+- Â· If you do not present us with appropriate identification or any other information that we may require;
-- · If we are aware of any dispute relating to the account or funds in the account;
+- Â· If we are aware of any dispute relating to the account or funds in the account;
-- · If we have some suspicion of fraud, irregularity, or illegality; or
+- Â· If we have some suspicion of fraud, irregularity, or illegality; or
-- · If we believe that the signature on a check or item drawn on your account and presented for payment does not appear similar to that appearing in our records.
+- Â· If we believe that the signature on a check or item drawn on your account and presented for payment does not appear similar to that appearing in our records.

 ## Withdrawal Notice